Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 R12: SC in each ST around {16}

-FO leaving a long piece of yarn for sewing
+FO leaving a long tail for sewing

 Stuff the horn well